HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ---

-## 8. HYBRID as a New Mode of Understanding
+## 8. HYBRIDA as a New Mode of Understanding

-HYBRID does not compete with human cognition.
+HYBRIDA does not compete with human cognition.
 It **extends it with new layers**:

 - **fuzzy logic** – embracing ambiguity